Compute

 1. Log in to the IAM console.

-2. Choose Permissions.
+2. In the navigation pane on the left, choose Permissions > Policies/Roles.
 On the displayed page, click Create Custom Policy.

 3. Set parameters according to Table 2.
 Obtain the customized OBS policy samples that are frequently used by referring to OBS Custom Policies.